ikhwansahalan/22076332_AA1/README.md

 ## 2. Objectives
 - Import the E-commerce Customer Behavior Dataset into SAS Enterprise Miner, handle missing values, and specify variable roles.
 - Create a decision tree model in SAS Enterprise Miner to analyze customer behavior and identify potential churn factors.
-- Apply bagging and boosting techniques using the Random Forest algorithm to enhance predictive accuracy in identifying customer churn.
+- Apply boosting technique using the Random Forest algorithm to enhance predictive accuracy in identifying customer churn.

 ## 3. Datasets